Zoe Anderson Norris: Works

 The villain of Norris's first novel The Color of His Soul (New York: Funk & Wagnalls, 1902, and New York: R. F. Fenno & Co., 1903) was a hypocritical socialist orator, Cecil Mallon, who encourages rebellion among "wage slaves" but sponges off friends and relatives and abandons his pregnant mistress.
 The book was described as "a keen and relentless satire."
-Funk & Wagnalls withdrew the 1902 edition after Courtenay Lemon, a chess player turned socialist orator (son of the writer Margaret Lemon, brother of the artist Joseph Lemon, and eventually the husband of Djuna Barnes), recognized himself blackly caricatured in the book and threatened to sue.
+Funk & Wagnalls withdrew the 1902 edition after Courtenay Lemon, a chess player turned socialist orator (son of the writer Margaret Lemon, brother of the artist Joseph Lemon, and eventually the husband of Djuna Barnes), recognized himself caricatured in the book and threatened to sue.
 Norris's novel The Quest of Polly Locke (New York: J. S. Ogilvie, 1902), about a young American woman traveling alone in Europe seeking true love, was said to have a "brilliant, vivacious style."
 Her final novel, The Way of the Wind (New York: self-published, 1911), portrayed a Kansas farmer, abandoned by his wife, who loses their son to illness and commits suicide, bequeathing valuable real estate (Wichita is built there) to a young female friend who goes insane.
 Norris collected her short fiction published in the New York Sun in Twelve Kentucky Colonel Stories.
 Describing Scenes and Incidents in a Kentucky Colonel's Life in the Southland (New York: J. S. Ogilvie, 1905).
 The Kentucky colonel raconteur was based on her brother-in-law John Burton Thompson Jr.'s twin Philip Burton Thompson; they were the sons of the politician John Burton Thompson.